basbiezemans/twitter-data/README.md

 ## Docker

 Instead of a local installation you can run the application in a Docker container.
+First clone or download the repository, and edit the `twitter_credentials.yml` file.

 Build an image with the name `twitter-data`.